jxswxnth/jxswxnth/README.md

 - 👋 Hi, I’m @jxswxnth
 - 👀 I’m interested in Internet.
-- 🌱 I’m currently learning Full-Stakc Web Development
+- 🌱 I’m currently learning Full-Stack Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @jxswxnth